Crunch time for Sinopec, ENN in $2.2 billion China Gas bid

-HONG KONG For Fu Chengyu, the acquisitive chairman of Sinopec Corp (0386.HK), a battle of wits looms on Friday as a consortium backed by the Chinese oil giant faces a deadline on whether to pursue its unsolicited $2.2 billion (1.41 billion pounds) offer for China Gas Holdings (0384.HK).
+HONG KONG For Fu Chengyu, the acquisitive chairman of Sinopec Corp (0386.HK), a battle of wits looms on Friday as a consortium backed by the Chinese oil giant faces a deadline on whether to pursue its unsolicited $2.2 billion offer for China Gas Holdings (0384.HK).

 Seven months after the natural gas distributor rejected a takeover offer from Sinopec (600028.SS) and ENN Energy Holdings (2688.HK), the endgame may be in sight for Hong Kong's first ever unsolicited takeover battle, sources say.